Unit 3 - Practice Quiz

 Linkage methods (single, complete, average, Ward) Medium

-A. The between-cluster sum of squared errors
+B. The between-cluster sum of squared errors

 C. The within-cluster sum of squared errors (WCSS)

-D. The median distance between all cluster points
+D. The maximum distance between cluster centroids

 25 When interpreting a dendrogram generated by agglomerative clustering, what does the vertical height (on the y-axis) of a horizontal merge line represent?